+Spring

-INT 423 Facilities Planning and Management II INT 467 Interior Design Studio VI
+INT 423 Facilities Planning and Management II 3

+INT 467 Interior Design Studio VI 5

 INT 472 Professional Practice for Interior Design 3

-Elective
+Elective 3

 Total

-Professional program total
+Professional program total 95

-B.S.D. minimum total
+B.S.D. minimum total 150

-See "Fifth Year," below.
+See "Fifth Year" below.

 Fifth Year.
 During the fifth year, the student concentrates on research and application of that research related to the development of a comprehensive project.
 This year is selfdirected in nature and prepares the student for independent thinking and creative problem solving.
 The fifth-year experience promotes high expectations for producing professional work that represents the culmination of the major's academic experience.
-It should be noted that the fifth-year studio sequence is designed to draw majors from the upperdivision programs of industrial design, graphic design, and architecture, thus furthering a real-life interdisciplinary problem-solving experience.